tlylt/tp/docs/DeveloperGuide.md

    1. With the app still open, enter `exit` in the command box or click on the close window button.<br>
       Expected: App closes.

+### Show an endpoint

+1. Show the details of a selected endpoint from the endpoint list in the result display

+    1. Prerequisites: There exists at least one (but less than 100) endpoints in the endpoint list.

+    1. Test case: `show 1`<br>
+       Expected: Details of the first endpoint in the endpoint list is shown in the result display.

+    1. Test case: `show`<br>
+       Expected: Error details shown in the result display, with a result message saying `Invalid command format!...`.

+    1. Test case: `show 0`<br>
+       Expected: Error details shown in the result display, with a result message saying `An index must be specified.
+       ..`.
+Other incorrect show commands to try: `show -1`, `show one`

+    1. Test case: `show 100`<br>
+       Expected: Error details shown in the result display, with a result message saying `Index provided is not within...`.
+Other incorrect remove commands to try: `show 101`,`show 999`

 ### Edit an endpoint

 1. Edit an endpoint